miLibris/flask-rest-jsonapi/docs/resource.rst

         - get_decorators (list) *Optional*: a list of decorators to plug to the get method
         - post_decorators (list) *Optional*: a list of decorators to plug to the post method
-        - not_allowed_methods (list) *Optional*: a list of request method to disallow acces to.
-The method will return a 405 status code
+        - disabled_methods (list) *Optional*: a list of request method to disallow acces to.
+The method will return a 405 (Method Not Allowed) status code

 Example: